 Submitting an Application

-- The Harry W. Bass, Jr. Foundation has implemented an online grant application process and will no longer accept hard copies or email submissions.
+- The Harry W. Bass, Jr. Foundation accepts grant requests solely through its online grant application portal and does not accept hard copies or email submissions.

 - The Harry W. Bass, Jr. Foundation accepts grant proposals at any time throughout the year.
 However, it is a good idea to submit your proposal at least four months before the funding is needed.